go-flutter-desktop/go-flutter/.github/ISSUE_TEMPLATE/BUG.md

 ---
-name: I have a problem with go-flutter/hover.
-about: You are writing an application with Flutter but the application is
-       not compiling, crashing, throwing an exception or something looks wrong.
+name: "\U0001F41B Bug Report"
+about: "If something isn't working as expected."
 ---

 <!-- Thank you for trying go-flutter! -->